 All the video games narrated by our favorite actors

-The ridiculously entertaining strategy game, PopCap Games’ Plants vs. Zombies has a new version, Plants Vs Zombies: Battle for Neighborville.
+The ridiculously entertaining strategy game, PopCap Games’ Plants vs. Zombies has a newer version in 2019 called Plants Vs Zombies: Battle for Neighborville.
 The voices in Plants vs. Zombies have always been distinguishing, with the villain, Dr. Zomboss, using a mildly frenetic British accent, while the hero, Crazy Dave speaks in a babbling jibber-jabber.

 PopCap Games is taking their soundtrack to the next level, bringing on none other than Sir Patrick Stewart for Plants Vs Zombies: Battle for Neighborville.
 The knighted actor who is best known for roles such as Captain Jean-Luc Picard in Star Trek: The Next Generation and Professor Charles Xavier from The X-Men franchise is no stranger to video games.
 He’s also appeared on MMOG’s Lego Universe and Electronic Arts’ Sims: Medieval.

 What other famous voices are lurking behind our favorite video games?
 We’ve compiled a list of some fun surprises where movie stars and video games collide.

 Truly, is there anything Neil Patrick Harris can’t do?
 Ever since his breakout role as the title character in Doogie Howser, M.D., Harris has proven that his skill is only surpassed by his versatility.
 It seems like everywhere we turn, we can find Neil Patrick Harris.
 It should come as no surprise that he’s been voicing video games for years.